AuDigitalHealth/ci-fhir-r4/pages/_includes/conformance.md

 When rendered in an implementation publication each profile is presented different formal views of all the elements that must be supported in a tree format under tabs labelled "Differential Table" and "Snapshot Table".

 The elements labelled *MustSupport* in the "Differential Table" and "Snapshot Table" view are flagged with an <span style="padding-left: 3px; padding-right: 3px; color: white; background-color: red" title="This element must be supported">S</span>.
 To see the full set of elements that must be supported a reader must use the "Snapshot Table".
-The "Snapshot Table" presents the elements flagged with MustSupport in this profile (shown in the "Differential Table") and the elements flagged with MustSupport inherited from a base profile (e.g. [ADHA Record of Immunisation from Australian Immunisation Register](StructureDefinition-dh-immunization-air-1.html) based on [ADHA Core Immunization](StructureDefinition-dh-immunization-core-1.html))
+The "Snapshot Table" presents the elements labelled MustSupport in this profile (shown in the "Differential Table") and the elements labelled MustSupport inherited from a base profile (e.g. [ADHA Record of Immunisation from Australian Immunisation Register](StructureDefinition-dh-immunization-air-1.html) based on [ADHA Core Immunization](StructureDefinition-dh-immunization-core-1.html))

 Implementers should take note that the full set of constraints (i.e. invariants) defined in a profile are only presented in the "Detailed Descriptions" tab or the raw representation (e.g. XML or JSON) of the profile.
 The "Differential Table" only presents constraints introduced in this profile in addition to the constraints present in the base profile and base resource.
 The "Snapshot Table" only presents the constraints visible in the "Differential Table" and additionally presents those constraints set in slices in the base profile.

 **Interpreting profile elements labelled MustSupport**

-Profiles defined in this implementation publication flag MustSupport only on elements and not on subelements of a data type.
+Profiles defined in this implementation publication flag MustSupport on elements and not part subelements of a data type.
 The explanation on how to interpret MustSupport for an element does not address rules defined in each profile - in implementation the rules defined in the profile must be applied and may limit or extend what is allowed for each element.

 The allowed subelements for each supported element in a profile are defined by a combination of the data type from the core specification and any additional rules included in the profile.